Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/621_Task_Scheduler.md

             max_freq = std::max(max_freq, task_freq_mapper[task]);
         }

+        // Here "n + 1" is the frame size, "max_freq - 1" is the number of frames
+        // we initialized.
+For example, for "AAAABBBBCC" with n == 2,
+        // the frame size is 3 and the number of frames is 3.
-        std::size_t reval = (n + 1) * (max_freq - 1);
+        // This is enough for us to put down "AB_AB_AB_". std::size_t reval = (n + 1) * (max_freq - 1);

+        // Continue with above example, we still have "AB" left.
+        // So after this we will have "AB_AB_AB_AB"
-        for (const std::pair<char, std::size_t> &item : task_freq_mapper) {
+        // As for "CC", they will just fill the gap, "ABCABCAB_AB" for (const std::pair<char, std::size_t> &item : task_freq_mapper) {
             if (item.second == max_freq) ++ reval;
         }